 - Improve arbitration and complaint processes.
-Increase the resources of the ACCC (and possibly also the ACA) outsource arbitration to professional arbitrators, the appointment of external experts by the Commission to assist in the arbitration process and impose strict timeframes limiting the length or number of submissions and replies that will be accepted. - Develop an incentive based regulatory approach, that clarifies the ACCC's powers so that it can restrict specified activity (for example bundling of ADSL and long-distance retail services) until certain key access milestones are delivered. - Enhanced end user power.
-Resolution of the network boundary issue has the scope to improve end user outcomes by increasing the scope of competition. - Give the ACCC unambiguous powers do deliver transparent, non-discriminatory and fair access pricing, so that Australia is consistent with its WTO commitments and the practice in the EU and US.
-This approach would dramatically reduce arbitration and reduce delays. - Modify part XIB so that it is more effective in dealing with access issues by removing ambiguities thus giving the ACCC a focussed tool to deal quickly and effectively with anti-competitive access activity. - Reduce the ambiguity of SAOs so the ACCC can set absolute levels of performance, this would also improve transparency and regional outcomes.

-- Abolish the TAF, so that fast track declarations can be effectively handled directly by the Minister. - Enable effective Record Keeping Rules to unblock the existing delays. - Provide for effective access to information so that informed open debate about key regulatory issues can take place and regulators held to account.
+Increase the resources of the ACCC (and possibly also the ACA) outsource arbitration to professional arbitrators, the appointment of external advisers by the Commission to assist in the arbitration process and impose strict timeframes limiting the length or number of submissions and replies that will be accepted, increased and less tardy use of interim determinations and removal of the right of review of arbitration determinations by the Australian Competition Tribunal. - Develop an incentive based regulatory approach, that clarifies the ACCC's powers so that it can restrict specified activity (for example bundling of ADSL and long-distance retail services) until certain key access milestones are delivered. - Enhanced end user power.
+Resolution of the network boundary issue has the scope to improve end user outcomes by increasing the scope of competition. - Give the ACCC unambiguous powers to deliver transparent, non-discriminatory and fair access pricing, which would reduce arbitration and reduce delays.
+This would also provide consistency between Australia and practices in the EU and US. - Modify part XIB so that it is more effective in dealing with access issues by removing ambiguities thus giving the ACCC a focussed tool to deal quickly and effectively with anti-competitive access activity. - Reduce the ambiguity of SAOs so the ACCC can set absolute levels of performance, this would also improve transparency and regional outcomes. - Abolish the TAF, so that fast track declarations can be effectively handled directly by the Minister on the advice of the Department and/or the ACCC/ACA. - Enable effective Record Keeping Rules to unblock the existing delays. - Provide for effective access to information so that informed open debate about key regulatory issues can take place and regulators held to account.

-Review of Telecommunications Specific Competition Regulation

-Macquarie Corporate Telecommunications Initial Submission
+Review of Telecommunications Specific Competition Regulation Macquarie Corporate Telecommunications Supplementary Submission - October 2000

-Macquarie Corporate Telecommunications (MCT) welcomes the opportunity to make this initial submission to the Productivity Commission's inquiry.
-It is Macquarie's intention to lodge a further submission in September to assist the Commission.
-The submission covers four main areas - regional services, the timing and nature of the review, the state of competition in telecommunications markets, the adequacy of the existing legislation and possible remedies.
+Macquarie Corporate Telecommunications (MCT) welcomes the opportunity to make this submission to the Productivity Commission's inquiry.
+This submission reiterates many of the issues raised in MCT's initial submission to the Inquiry in August 2000, and responds to a number of issues raised by Commissioners with MCT at the public hearings.
+The submission covers five main areas - poorly served markets, the timing and nature of the review, the state of competition in telecommunications markets, the adequacy of the existing legislation and possible remedies.